apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 overlap between the user and developer communities.
 Many projects document the developer and user experience with separate systems, but it is appropriate to consider both in this system, with differentiations where appropriate.
-As a result the tutorials and how-tos will be divided between "User Guides" and "How-to Guides".
+As a result the tutorials and how-tos will be divided between "User Guides" that focus on the user experience, and "Developer Guides" that focus on the developer experience.

 The next is that there are special topics within the TVM community that benefit from additional attention.
 These topics include, but are not limited to,